seadogger-tech/seadogger-homelab/docs/wiki/07-Networking-and-Ingress.md

 ## Networking
 The cluster assumes static node IPs and a dedicated MetalLB pool.
 If you change the subnet, update the Ansible inventory, MetalLB `IPAddressPool`, and any VIPs referenced in manifests.

+Note: Prefer exposing application UIs via Ingress + TLS (cert-manager) at the Traefik VIP.
+Use direct MetalLB LoadBalancer IPs only where Ingress is not appropriate.

 ![accent-divider.svg](images/accent-divider.svg)
 ### VIP L2 Advertisements (MetalLB)
 | VIP            | Purpose            |